Tomtechno/data-engineering-project/README.md

 ## Structure of the production table
-In order to have a good performance it I get rid of the unnecesary features.
+In order to have a good performance I got rid of the unnecesary features.
 | # |Feature              |Description                                         |
 |---|---------------------|-----------------------------------------------------|
 | 1 | ID                  | Identifier of the accident record                   |